 Your search did not match any results.

-See Oracle FastConnect Partners for a full list of datacenter locations.
+See Oracle FastConnect Partners for a full list of data center locations.

-This connectivity model is suitable if you plan to use, or are already using network connectivity services from any Oracle FastConnect partner.
-Depending on the partner of choice, you may have to order redundant Cloud connectivity services from the Oracle FastConnect partner.
+This connectivity model is suitable if you plan to use or are already using network connectivity services from any Oracle FastConnect partner.
+Depending on the partner of choice, you may have to order redundant cloud connectivity services from the Oracle FastConnect partner.

-You can establish a FastConnect connection from your remote data center into Oracle's datacenter where your Cloud resources are provisioned, by ordering a Private or dedicated Circuit from a Network carrier that is not an Oracle FastConnect Partner.
-This 3rd Party network carrier, typically an MPLS VPN provider, will be responsible for the entire physical connection between your on-premise network and Oracle's FastConnect edge devices including the last-leg of connectivity within Oracle's datacenter.
-Oracle will provide you a letter of authorization (LOA) that you will need to provide to the Network carrier of your choice who will then provision the circuit.
-You can order two such circuits from your Network carrier into the Oracle datacenter if you need redundancy.
+You can establish a FastConnect connection from your remote data center to the Oracle data center where your cloud resources are provisioned by ordering a private or dedicated circuit from a network carrier that is not an Oracle FastConnect Partner.
+This third-party network carrier, typically an MPLS VPN provider, will be responsible for the physical connection between your on-premise network and Oracle's FastConnect edge devices, including the last-leg of connectivity within Oracle's data center.
+Oracle will provide a letter of authorization (LOA) that you will need to provide to the network carrier of your choice, who will then provision the circuit.
+You can order two such circuits from your network carrier to the Oracle datacenter if you need redundancy.

 This connectivity model is suitable if you have existing relationships with certain network carriers, and/or if your on-premise or remote data center location is not served by any of Oracle's FastConnect Partners.

 Once you have established physical connectivity using one of the above models, you will also need to ensure you can reach Oracle Cloud services over FastConnect by exchanging IP routes between your network and the Oracle FastConnect service.
 This exchange of routes is accomplished by industry standard BGP routing protocol.
 The routing model is based on your physical connectivity model.

 If you are connected directly to Oracle (colocation or third-party network carrier) your network equipment will be establishing BGP directly with Ora FastConnect devices.